-Kachikwu: New Gas Terms for PSCs Out By Year End
+Kachikwu: New Gas Terms for PSCs out by Year End

 Chineme Okafor in Abuja

-The Minister of State for Petroleum Resources, Dr. Ibe Kachikwu, on Monday disclosed that the long-awaited terms that will provide business clarity around Production Sharing Contracts (PSC) in gas will be out for use before the end of 2016.
+The Minister of State for Petroleum Resources, Dr. Ibe Kachikwu, has disclosed that the long awaited terms that will provide business clarity around Production Sharing Contract (PSC) gas will be out for use before the end of 2016.

-He also said the federal government has developed a draft national gas policy to be passed to stakeholders for consultation before its finalization.
+Kachikwu also said the federal government has developed a draft national gas policy to be passed to stakeholders for consultation before its finalisation.

 He said within the policy, new and improved penalties for gas flaring would be adopted to discourage flaring and wastage.